Meredith Shiels, Ph.D.

 |Organization:||National Cancer InstituteDivision of Cancer Epidemiology and Genetics, Infections and Immunoepidemiology Branch|

 |Address:||NCI Shady GroveRoom 6E218|

 Dr. Meredith Shiels earned her M.H.S. and Ph.D. in cancer epidemiology from the Johns Hopkins Bloomberg School of Public Health.
 She joined the Infections and Immunoepidemiology Branch (IIB) as a Cancer Research Training Award postdoctoral fellow in 2009.
-She was awarded the Sallie Rosen Kaplan Fellowship for Women Scientists in Cancer Research that same year.
-In 2016 Dr. Shiels became a tenure-track investigator in IIB.
+She was awarded the Sallie Rosen Kaplan Fellowship for Women Scientists in Cancer Research that same year, and was promoted to research fellow in 2011.
+In 2016, Dr. Shiels became a tenure-track investigator in IIB.

 Dr. Shiels uses innovative approaches to confront high-impact public health questions with population-based data resources and descriptive analyses.
 She combines multiple population-based data resources, quantifies the contribution of risk factors to time trends, and disaggregates cancer incidence and mortality rates to reveal underlying patterns and explanatory mechanisms.
 Currently, her research program focuses on 1) quantifying cancer risk and burden in people living with HIV; 2) estimating the impact of risk factors on changing cancer rates over time; and 3) understanding rising rates of premature mortality in the United States.